 Microchipping is regarded as one of the best things that you can do for your pet, as it enables permanent identification and is now necessary for all new dog and cat registrations with the local council.
-The chip is the size of a grain of rice and in implanted between the shoulder blades just under the skin.
+The chip is the size of a grain of rice and is implanted between the shoulder blades just under the skin.

 Microchipping can be performed awake during a consultation, or when your pet is undergoing surgery.
+Many other species can be chipped - including rabbits.

 Our team of professionals are here to help make pet care easy.
 If you have any questions or concerns about your pet's health, don’t hesitate to get in touch.